ltb-project/ansible-role-ldaptoolbox-openldap/README.md

 ------------

 - ansible
+- ssh
+- git if you get this role from the git repository
 - HTTP connection to the LTB-project's repository

 Targets OS supported : Debian and RHEL like from version 7.